willghatch/vzsh/README.md

 - M-Hd - insert date (needs grml module)
 - M-hm - use a bunch of completers (needs completion module)
 - M-hM - same as above, but matches anywhere in the word
+- tab - normal completion, with 'smartcase' style matching, and matching - to _. (needs completion module)
+- backtab (shift-tab) - same as above, but matching anywhere in the completion, rather than just the start (needs completion module)

+Note that if you want to use these completers but you have custom completion setup already, you should read the completion section.

 vi command mode stuff:
 - esc - this goes from insert to command mode, so technically this is in the wrong place